srid/Taut/README.md

 An ambitious [Slack export data](https://get.slack.help/hc/en-us/articles/201658943-Export-your-workspace-data) viewer.

-Taut is currently being used to access and search about 50,000 messages in a Slack community I help manage.
+Taut is currently being used to access and search about 50,000 messages in a Slack community I help manage, and is now ready for general use.

 ## Features

-- [X] Read directly from the Zip archive that Slack provides
+- [X] Read directly from the Slack export data zip archive
-- [X] Full access to view all messages and search them by user, channel, date or keywords.
+- [X] Access _all_ messages, and search them as you would on Slack.
-- [X] Authorization using Slack login (only the organization's Slack users can access Taut).
+- [X] Every message comes with its own permalink
-- [X] Ready for general use.
+- [X] Only accessible to the organization's members (uses Slack's login)

 ## Running locally